chef/chef-web-docs/content/automate_compliance_reporting.md

 -   **Last Scan:** Time in hours, days, or months since the last scan on that node.
 -   **Control Failures:** Shows the number of failing controls, if any.
--   **Filter:** Select a node by clicking on the filter icon on the right side of the row.
+-   **Filter:** Select the filter icon on the right side of the row to select a node.
 -   **More Information:** Selecting the more information icon will direct you to the results of the most recent compliance scan.
 In this view, you examine all of the controls run on the node.